-In addition to Luxembourg’s domestic arrangements that provide relief from international double taxation, Luxembourg has entered into double taxation treaties with 84 countries to prevent double taxation and allow cooperation between Luxembourg and overseas tax authorities in enforcing their respective tax laws.
+In addition to Luxembourg’s domestic arrangements that provide relief from international double taxation, Luxembourg has entered into double taxation treaties with 83 countries/territories to prevent double taxation and allow cooperation between Luxembourg and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment could be created as a result of extended business travels, but this would be dependent on whether the employee has a fixed place of business, the type of services performed and/or the level of authority the employee has (such as the power to negotiate and sign contracts on behalf of the employer).
 For a complete check of these implications, reference should be made to article 5 of the Organisation for Economic Co-operation and Development (OECD) Model Convention and to available treaty provisions.